 - Within this time, speak 30 minutes of English and then 30 minutes of your tandem partner’s required language.

 Speaking with a tandem partner once a week gives you the opportunity to speak outside of a regulated class setting and learn how English native speakers communicate in real life.
-When done in addition to Lingoda’s Language Marathon Challenge, it’s a surefire way to get you closer to achieving your English fluency goals within 3 months.
+When done in addition to Lingoda’s Language Sprint, it’s a surefire way to get you closer to achieving your English fluency goals within 3 months.

 4. Learn something new every day